dspias/bookstore/README.md

 ## Basic usage

 Your base url is `http://localhost:8080`.
 All requests to Laravel API must be sent using to the url starting with `/api` prefix.
-Nginx server will proxy all requests with `/api` prefix to the node static server which serves the Next.
+Nginx server will pass all requests with `/api` prefix to the node static server which serves the Next.

-There is also available [http://localhost:8081](http://localhost:8081) url which is handled by Laravel and should be used for testing purposes only.

 You **don't** need to configure the api to allow cross origin requests because all requests are proxied through the Nginx.